jabirali/geneus/doc/txt/02-compilation.md

     ./configure --gfortran-debug
     ./configure --ifort-debug

-After configuration, change to the subdirectory 'build', and run 'make' to compile:
+After configuration, change to the subdirectory `build`, and run `make` to compile:

     cd build
     make